Muhima

-Muhima is a sector (umurenge) in the Kigali Province, Nyarugenge district, Rwanda.
+Muhima is a sector (umurenge) in the City of Kigali, Nyarugenge District, Rwanda.
 It is located in the west part of the city of Kigali.

+Geography

+Its northwest border is shaped by the Nyabugogo River and an unnamed tributary of Nyabugogo.
+It has an elevation of 1495 meters.

 Religion

 Muhima is home to the Sainte-Famille Catholic church.

 Demographics

-In 2012, Its population was 29,768 inhabitants.
+In 2012, Its population was 29,768 inhabitants, and had a gender ratio of 17,222 males to 12,546 females.

-According to the 2022 census, the sector had a total population of 14,754 inhabitants, with the following Gender demographics:
+According to the 2022 census, the sector had a total population of 22,531 inhabitants, with the following Gender demographics: